Carlosaj18/Fullstack-React-Legal-App/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project![legal]
+## About The Project!

 ![Product Name Screen Shot][product-screenshot]

 It is a project that seeks to generate a centralization of legal documents at hand.
-Where you can download our templates, and have your documents organized.
+Where you can download our templates, and use right after.
+You will have all your documents organized.

 Here's why:
 * We value your time.
 Your time should be focused on creating something amazing.
 We will handle your legal documents needs.